bestwebsoft/non-profit-wordpress-theme/README.md

 <a href="http://bestwebsoft.com/products/non-profit/" target=_blank>Non Profit WordPress Theme</a>
 -----------------------------

-Non Profit is a streamlined responsive theme that unites the most recent trends in functionality development under the aegis of style and user-friendliness.
+Non Profit is a fresh and airy theme that will introduce your content in a clear and well-organized manner.
+Not too fancy and overcrowded with visual elements, this theme will be perfect for those, who want their ideas to be presented in the spotlight.
+At the same time, you can give way to your creativity and change the look of your website in a few clicks, as this feature-rich theme comes packed with really simple and handy customization options.
+Developed in accordance with the latest theme design trends, Non Profit will be a professional solution for a whole range of various websites - from personal blogs to research centers, educational facilities, funds, science news, travel guides and much more.

 <img src="http://bestwebsoft.com/wp-content/uploads/2015/01/xnon-profit-wp-banner.jpg.pagespeed.ic.dTCvxsmYFq.jpg" />